 - Certified Nurse Educator (CNE)

 In addition to the instruction itself, to ensure that you’ve fully taken it in, you’ll also enjoy one-on-one access to your instructors to follow up with regarding any material taught in the class.
-My instructor was highly responsive when I piloted the course, usually responding within a few hours of my message.
+My instructor was highly responsive when I was testing out the course, usually responding within a few hours of my message.
+I think this is really important for those who are looking for more than an on-demand course.
+If the instructor is not available for questions – then you may as well be saving the money with an on demand course.

 Who Needs The Princeton Review NCLEX Course?